 Academic Advising

-Incoming transfer students who are intending to major in or explore the History Major or Certificate can make an in-person or remote appointment with our academic advisor, Scott Burkhardt, through Starfish or by emailing Scott directly.
-Scott is happy to answer questions about our programs or our courses, so don’t hesitate to reach out to him.
+Incoming transfer students who are intending to major in or explore the History Major or Certificate will have a chance to work with one of our academic advisors, Scott Burkhardt or Jim Graettinger, at their in-person or virtual SOAR session.
+Students can also make an in-person or remote appointment with Scott or Jim through Starfish or by emailing Scott or Jim directly.
+Scott and Jim are happy to answer questions about our programs or our courses, so don’t hesitate to reach out to them.

 The Historian’s Craft (History 201 or Hist Sci 211)

 Transfer students interested in the History Major or Certificate should take The Historian’s Craft (History 201 or Hist Sci 211) in their first year at UW-Madison, ideally in their first semester.
 History 201 and History of Science 211 are topics courses, which means that each semester there are different versions of the course with different emphases and themes – the only difference between History 201 and History of Science 211 is that History of Science 211 focuses on themes related to the History of Science, Medicine, and Technology.
-For Fall 2024, we have a wide range of these courses on sixteen different topics, including “African Decolonization” and “Russia and America.”
+For Fall 2025, we have a wide range of these courses on thirteen different topics, including “African Decolonization,” “Weimar Republic and the Rise of Nazism,” and “Russia and America.”
 You can find more details about these options (and all of our other courses) by using the Course Search and Enroll tool.

 History Requirements at UW-Madison